 Our team is also proactively involved in water safety promotion and prevention strategies in the local area.

 We do not currently have any vacancies on the Skerries Coast Guard team.
 If you are interested in joining us please do check our website for updates on vacancies.
 If you would like to find out more information about becoming a volunteer member or to register your interest, email us at: CountMeIn@skerriescoastguard.com

 Interested in joining another Coast Guard team?

-To view the Google Earth locations of one of the 55 other Coast Guard teams in Ireland, click here.
+If you live outside our catchment area, you may be able to qualify to join another Coast Guard unit.
+To view the Google Earth locations of one of the 45 other Coast Guard teams in Ireland, click here.
 If you are interested in joining an Irish Coast Guard unit in another part of the country, please contact CG HQ at email@example.com for more details.